-CREDIT: 1 Credit/Elective (Weighted course)
+CREDIT: 1 Credit/Elective per course

-Oral and written skills are further developed with emphasis on grammatical structure.
-Vocabulary is increased through a variety of translations.
-The students will read and translate short stories in Spanish.
-The culture and civilization of Spanish-speaking countries is studied during the translations.
-The class is conducted in Spanish and students are expected to participate in the language.
+Verbal and written skills are further developed with continued emphasis on grammar skills and increased vocabulary.
+The student will read and translate informational texts and fictional works in Spanish.
+The culture and civilization of Spanish-speaking countries is explored.
+Conversation is an important element of the course.
+The class is conducted in Spanish with students expected to participate in the language.